AmarMcLean/DEP-Meyerhoff/README.md

 Adding and Deleting:
 To Add or Delete a row, right-click the left-hand index column, then click "Add Row(s)".
 To Add or Delete a column, right-click the top attribute row, and click on "column" then "Add".

+Be wary of doing anything important in this version as it is not final and all kinks aren't yet ironed out.